 The other 20% of our collection will be made from biological materials such as wools and cottons.
 These materials are biodegradable and can safely decompose over time.”
 While we’re a bit of skeptics of recycled plastic, overall this is a step in the right direction.

-There is always something personal in the way Thebe Magugu shows his collections –they are never just the anonymous catwalk but you get a sense of getting to know a bit more about him and his community –this year an emphasis on family.
-This season he photographed his models against large scale prints of family members in garments that inspired his collection.
+There is always something personal in the way Thebe Magugu shows his collections.
+They are never just the anonymous catwalk but you get a sense of getting to know a bit more about him and his community.
+This year was an emphasis on family.
+He photographed his models against large scale prints of family members in garments that inspired his collection.
 (He has called his mother’s personal style a “blueprint” for his brand from the beginning) Along with his family life, Magugu’s South African heritage informs his collections.
-“I come from a Tswana/ Sotho heritage—two tribes known for their storytelling—and I like to think I continue a sense of that in my work,” he shared with the Last Magazine when he won the LVMH Prize in 2019.
+“I come from a Tswana/ Sotho heritage.
+Two tribes known for their storytelling—and I like to think I continue a sense of that in my work,” he shared with the Last Magazine when he won the LVMH Prize in 2019.
 “These tribes are also known for their handiwork in beading and weaving and it’s this craftsmanship that I really want my work to be known for.”

 Danish designer Cecilie Bahnsen creates “occassion” dresses that you’ll want to wear every day.
 And it is by watching how they are actually worn that inspires her to tweak and modify her looks rather than invent entirely new silhouettes from one season to the next.
 The brand focuses on sustainability via three carefully thought-out sections: essentials, featuring the brand’s signature silhouettes; upcycled, created using only leftover materials; and showpieces, which have a strong emphasis on craftsmanship.
 Bahnsen is also moving towards a zero-waste business model and has gone down to two main collections a year and creating limited ‘drops’ in-between using 100 per cent upcycled fabrics.